bouhoula/alsacnc/README.md

 ```shell
 ./run.sh --crawler
 ```

-Note that when you run the command for the first time, it may fail because of unhealthy `libretranslate-cc` container.
-Please run the command again if this happens.
-The LibreTranslate container has to download several models upon creation, and it remains unhealthy until the download is complete.

 The default parameters correspond to those used in the main crawl that we present in the paper.